Timothytnk/DrawingApp/README.md

 ![image](https://user-images.githubusercontent.com/56290548/230437964-bdb55b70-845f-4730-afcc-2bd75face32d.png)
 ![image](https://user-images.githubusercontent.com/56290548/230438147-304f43c6-1f9a-4825-a920-980757f28efd.png)
 ![image](https://user-images.githubusercontent.com/56290548/230438207-8ffb54ee-4b75-4838-b709-5260c81fb6a5.png)
 You can also specify the Brush style to use for drawing the figures and so far the program supports Brick, Backward Diagonal, Plaid, Cross, Checker Board, Diamond, Sphere and Wave.
-The screenshot below shows all of them in a glance.
+The screenshot below shows all of them at a glance.
 ![image](https://user-images.githubusercontent.com/56290548/230440131-1c33caa0-8c9e-4915-979a-0877469ed38a.png)
 An example of a free hand drawing made using the Cross brush type is shown below.
 ![image](https://user-images.githubusercontent.com/56290548/230440365-ba5349ad-57fc-4bf5-80de-30cea8358bc8.png)